 Director, Interreligious Engagement Initiative, Utah Valley University

 Member, Utah Civil and Compassionate Communities Advisory Board

 Executive Committee, 3Rs Project (Rights, Respect, Responsibility), Utah State Office of Education

-editor, Element: The Journal of the Society for Mormon Philosophy and Theology (2005-present)
+"Mormonism and the Challenge of an Adequate Theodicy" Element: The Journal of the Society for Mormon Philosophy and Theology (6:1, Fall, 2015).

 “Faith Seeking Understanding: Mormon Atheology and the Question of Fideism” in Mormonism at the Crossroads of Philosophy and Theology (Kofford Books, 2012)